getodk/docs/docs/web-forms-intro.rst

 .. image:: /img/web-forms/geotrace.*
   :alt: Web forms geotrace

-For scenarios requiring precise coordinate adjustments, an advanced panel is available for manual data entry.
-Expanding this panel allows to specify the latitude, longitude, altitude, and accuracy for specific points.
-Additionally, use the import option to replace the existing trace or shape with external data.
+For scenarios requiring precise coordinate adjustments, an advanced panel can be used for manual data entry.
+Expanding this panel allows users to specify the latitude, longitude, altitude, and accuracy for points.
+If the user already has the geodata from an external source, they can paste or import the file to replace the existing trace or shape.

 .. image:: /img/web-forms/map-advanced-panel.*
   :alt: Web forms advanced panel for geoshape and geotrace